Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: The Physical Conditional Embedding LSTM model

-\paragraph{Discriminator:} Regarding a subject's physical conditioning as constant in the short term, we reason that employing a network to discriminate whether two PCEs belong to same person will foster better embeddings, when trained jointly with PCE-LSTM\footnote{We avoid overfitting to subjects in the training set by using different subjects in the validation set.}.
+\textbf{Discriminator:} Given the benefits of multi-task learning we propose the simultaneous training of the model on a constructed task in which the PCE is used to distinguish between individuals.
+Assuming a subject's physical conditioning as constant in the short term, we reason that employing a network to discriminate whether two PCEs belong to same person will foster better embeddings, when trained jointly with PCE-LSTM\footnote{We avoid overfitting by using disjoint sets of subjects for training and validation.}.
 To train the Discriminator, for each segment in the training set, we sample another segment from the same individual with probability 0.50 and from a different individual with probability 0.50.
 For each pair, we measure the cross entropy as the loss function ($L_D$).
-We set the weight of the discrimination loss to 10\% of the total loss\footnote{Alternatively, the losses' weights can be set by hyperparameter tuning, but since we use a single individual for validation, we fixed the weights to $(0.9,0.1)$ to avoid overfitting to the validation subject.}.
-Hence, the total loss $L_\text{total}$ is given by
+We set the weight of the discrimination loss to 10\% of the total loss.\footnote{Alternatively, losses' weights can be set by hyperparameter tuning, but since we use a single subject for validation, we fixed the weights to $(0.9,0.1)$ to avoid overfitting to the validation subject.} Hence, the total loss $L_\text{total}$ is given by $L_\text{total} = 0.9 L_\text{HR} + 0.1 L_D $.
+This component is the head of a Siamese network and is completely optional, being used exclusively to improve the performance of the model.
 The Discriminator's chosen architecture is comprised of 5 fully connected linear layers, each with 64 neurons and followed by ReLU activation function and a dropout rate of 0.15, except for the last layer, which uses a sigmoid activation function.
-This network receives two PCEs (concatenated) and outputs a probability .
+This network receives two PCEs (concatenated) and outputs a probability.